Palm-leaf manuscript: Indonesia

-In Indonesia the palm-leaf manuscript is called lontar.
+In Indonesia, the palm-leaf manuscript is called lontar.
 The Indonesian word is the modern form of Old Javanese rontal.
 It is composed of two Old Javanese words, namely ron "leaf" and tal "Borassus flabellifer, palmyra palm".
-Due to the shape of the palmyra palm's leaves, which are spread like a fan, these trees are also known as "fan trees".
+Due to the shape of the Palmyra palm's leaves, which are spread like a fan, these trees are also known as "fan trees".
 The leaves of the rontal tree have always been used for many purposes, such as for the making of plaited mats, palm sugar wrappers, water scoops, ornaments, ritual tools, and writing material.
 Today, the art of writing in rontal still survives in Bali, performed by Balinese Brahmin as a sacred duty to rewrite Hindu texts.

 Many old manuscripts dated from ancient Java, Indonesia, were written on rontal palm-leaf manuscripts.
 Manuscripts dated from the 14th to 15th century during the Majapahit period.
-Some were found even earlier, like the Arjunawiwaha, the Smaradahana, the Nagarakretagama and the Kakawin Sutasoma, which were discovered on the neighboring islands of Bali and Lombok.
-This suggested that the tradition of preserving, copying and rewriting palm-leaf manuscripts continued for centuries.
-Other palm-leaf manuscripts include Sundanese language works: the Carita Parahyangan, the Sanghyang Siksakandang Karesian and the Bujangga Manik.
+Some were found even earlier, like the Arjunawiwaha, the Smaradahana, the Nagarakretagama, and the Kakawin Sutasoma, which were discovered on the neighboring islands of Bali and Lombok.
+This suggested that the tradition of preserving, copying, and rewriting palm-leaf manuscripts continued for centuries.
+Other palm-leaf manuscripts include Sundanese language works: the Carita Parahyangan, the Sanghyang Siksakandang Karesian, and the Bujangga Manik.

 Myanmar (Burma)

 In Myanmar, the palm-leaf manuscript is called pesa (ပေစာ).
-In the pre-colonial era, along with folding-book manuscripts, pesa was a primary medium of transcribing texts, including religious scriptures, and administrative and juridicial records.
+In the pre-colonial era, along with folding-book manuscripts, pesa was a primary medium of transcribing texts, including religious scriptures, and administrative and juridical records.
 The use of pesa dates back to 12th century Bagan, but the majority of existent pesa date to the 1700-1800s.
 Key historical sources, including Burmese chronicles, were first originally recorded using pesa.
-The Burmese word for "literature," sape (စာပေ) is derived from the word pesa.
-The Universities' Central Library in Yangon houses the country's largest collection of traditional manuscripts, including 15,000 pesa.
+The Burmese word for "literature", sape (စာပေ) is derived from the word pesa.

 In the 17th century, decorated palm leaf manuscripts called kammavācā or kammawasa (ကမ္မဝါစာ) emerged.
 The earliest such manuscript dates to 1683.
-These decorated manuscripts include ornamental motifs, and are inscribed with ink on lacquered palm leaves gilded with gold leaf.
+These decorated manuscripts include ornamental motifs and are inscribed with ink on lacquered palm leaves gilded with gold leaf.
 Kammavaca manuscripts are written using a tamarind-seed typeface similar to the style used in Burmese stone inscriptions.
+Palm-leaf manuscripts continued to be produced in the country well into the 20th century.

+The Universities' Central Library in Yangon houses the country's largest collection of traditional manuscripts, including 15,000 pesa.
+In February 2013, the Pali Text Society, Sendai University, and the University of Toronto, along with local partners, began an ongoing initiative to digitise and catalogue Myanmar's palm-leaf manuscripts, including collections from U Pho Thi Library in Thaton, and Bagaya Monastery in Inwa.
+The digitised manuscripts are available at the open-access Myanmar Manuscript Digital Library.